unicode-org/icu4x/docs/tutorials/intro.md

 }
 ```

 The ICU4X repository has test data checked in tree in `provider/testdata/data/json`, however it is recommended one generate data on their own as described in the [next section](#generating data).
-Under the hood, `icu_testdata::get_provider()` is simply loading this data.
+Under the hood, `icu_testdata` is simply loading this data.

 ## Generating data